NEW! CARROT CAKE MIX!!

 In addition to online ordering, you can find XO Baking Co. ™ Gluten Free Baking Mixes at a store near you using our online search tool!
 You’ll find us in the finest Canadian retailers too.
 More and more stores are adding quality, great tasting XO Baking Co. products EVERYDAY!
 So ask your grocer where you can find it on their shelves!

-1 1/2 cups XO Baking Co.
-Gluten Free All Purpose Flour
+- 2 tablespoons XO Baking Co.
+All Purpose Flour